 - Where it starts: Starts near Loughveagh 0.5km from the Castle (Grid Ref: C 08215)

 6. The Viewpoint Trail

-The shortest walk in the park, the viewpoint trail really lives up to its reputation because of the perfect vantage point for panoramic views of the castle, Lough Veagh and surrounding landscapes.
+Last is one of the shortest Glenveagh walks – the Viewpoint Trail.
+And it lives up to its name as it offers the perfect vantage point for panoramic views of Glenveagh Castle, Lough Veagh and the surrounding landscapes.

-The route is signposted close to the garden gates so it’s easy.
-While it can take 35 mins, most explorers spend much longer, often distracted by the amazing views.
+The route is signposted close to the garden gates so it’s easy to follow.
+While it can take 35 mins, most walkers spend much longer, often distracted by the amazing views.